What’s Up PhysEd Friends!

 Monster Ball (AKA: The Abominable Snowball)

 This is a fun game that we sometimes play during our throwing unit, we also play it around Christmas with 2nd – 5th graders as a fun way to review Throwing Skills.
-Check out the video for an example or download the game sheet below.
+Check out the video above for an example or download the free lesson plan and get more details HERE.

 This is a great game by another PE All-Star, Joey Feith.
 You might have played a similar game where students travel in a line of hula hoops (or a train) and pickup or drop off cargo.
 This is a great way to put a Christmas theme on a tried and true concept that will inspire teamwork and cooperation with your students.
 Check out the video below for an overview of the game.